RURAL HERITAGE DRIVING TRAILS

 Turn right (north) on FR 193 to Highway US 60, a divided highway.
 Turn right (east) on US 60 and go about two miles--the Werth Johnson Missouri Century Farm (1899) is at 6103 East Highway 60 (north side of road)-- and then turn left (north) on FR 213.
 (The Rogersville City Limits sign is located at this intersection.
 After a short distance notice the large estate on the west side of FR 213.

 Turn right (east) on FR 170 and then left (north) on FR 219.
 Turn left on FR 164 (Crossroads Store is at this intersection) and go west on FR 164 to the stop sign.
 Continue west on FR 164 and Highway J about one mile through several large scenic farms and then continue on west on FR 164.
-At the stop sign with FR 166 turn right (west) and cross over Kinser Bridge (Historical marker placed at the west end of the bridge by the Captain Robert Napier Chapter of Colonial Dames of the 17th Century) and turn immediately right (north) on FR 193 which follows James River.
+At FR 166 turn right (west) and cross over Kinser Bridge (Historical marker placed at the west end of the bridge by the Captain Robert Napier Chapter of Colonial Dames of the 17th Century) and turn immediately right (north) on FR 193 which follows James River.
 The George Crighton Missouri Century Farm (1905) is on the west side of this road.
-This road will become FR 156 going west.
+This road becomes FR 156 going west.

 Turn right (north) on Forrest Heights to FR 148 which is just before Highway D (East Sunshine).
+Stay on Forrest Heights through the roundabout.
 Turn right (east) on FR 148 and immediately after going under the railroad trestle turn right on FR 193 and follow this road in an easterly direction.
 Riverwalk road on the right has a footpath which leads to the Marker of Schoolcraft’s Camp which reads “Henry Schoolcraft, geologist, explorer and ethnologist, camped here Jan.
 1, 1819.
 Site of first lead mine and primitive smelter in Southwest Missouri.
 Also of Osage Camp.
 Marker erected 1921 by Rotary Club of Springfield, Missouri.”
 [Note: this marker may not be there] [The Ray Pursley Missouri Century Farm, est. 1840s, was outside the curve of FRs 193-199.]

 Continue east on FR 193 which turns left (north) as FR 199.
 Follow FR 199 north to Highway D. [note the Clydesdale horses on the farm on the right at this intersection.
 The farm on the northwest corner of the intersection with the blue house on the hill was the Shirley Webb Missouri Century Farm (1843) which has been sold.]
-Turn left (west) on Highway D a short distance to Royal Dr.
+Turn left (west) on Highway D and drive a short distance to Royal Dr.

 Mt.
 Pisgah Methodist Church